trpc/trpc/www/docs/client/links/httpSubscriptionLink.md

         },

         // Optional: EventSource will automatically recover from disconnections, but always uses the initial headers
-        // If your auth header expires, you can force a restart and fresh eventSourceOptions() call with shouldReinitialize() shouldReinitialize(status, _error) {
+        // If your auth header expires, you can force a restart and fresh eventSourceOptions() call when shouldRecreateOnError() returns true shouldRecreateOnError(status, _error) {
           return [401, 403].includes(status);
         },
       }),